Keep Terminal Workers Safe with Reliable Rack-to-Vehicle Connection

-Whether you use these questions to guide yourself through our cable guides or call us for help, these will help cull the choices quickly.
-Sometime people wonder why we ask these questions—after all, they bought the cable from us, so we should know!
-And we do—we just need to narrow down the options.
-Did you know that your location can even provide information?
-The 5-wire blue cable is largely, though not exclusively, used west of the Rockies.
+Sometime people wonder why we ask these questions—after all, they bought the cable from us, so we should know what they need.
+And we do—we just need to narrow down the options to ensure the proper pairing.
 Scully Customer Service Representative Glenn McKay says, “While we do have a very large number of cables, choosing the right replacement cable is a fairly simple process.
 Customers may have 20 questions about them, but it only takes about three or four—and a minute or two—to find what you need.”

-Click on the Plug & Cable Guide PDFs to download!
+Click Below to Download our Plug & Cable Guide PDFs

 Scully Plug & Cable Assemblies Review